PIXEL-202/PXE-WORD/README.md

 ![x-word](logo.png)

-# x-word
+# PXE-word
-The word x uses
+The PXE-WORD uses
 many modern algorithms
 to create the best
 word list and after